Use IMAP to check Gmail on other email clients

-Note: To avoid locking yourself out of your account, make sure you don't exceed 2500 MB per day for IMAP downloads and 500 MB per day for IMAP uploads.
+Note: To avoid temporarily locking yourself out of your account, make sure you don't exceed 2500 MB per day for IMAP downloads and 500 MB per day for IMAP uploads.
 If you're setting up a single IMAP account on multiple computers, try taking a break between each setup.

 Set up IMAP

 Step 1: Check that IMAP is turned on

 - In the top right, click Settings .

 - Click Settings.